Raxephion/Old-Perchance-Revival-WebUI/README.md

 This project is primarily designed for **Windows** users, offering a straightforward setup with easy-to-use batch files.
 Manual setup options are also provided for other platforms or advanced users.

-PLease make sure python is installed by downloading the official version, installing it and REMEMBER to tick the small box that says 'add to system path' - just click next/continue and youre done - you can start installing the app.
+Please make sure python is installed by downloading the official version, installing it and REMEMBER to tick the small box that says 'add to system path' - just click next/continue and youre done - you can start installing the app: (https://www.python.org/downloads/)

 ✨ What's New in This Version?
 -----------------------------